ThinkThinkAI/dbinfoz/README.md

 - 📄 Get the schema of a table
 - 🗂 Get all tables and their schemas within a database

-Supports PostgreSQL, MySQL, and SQLite databases.
+Supports PostgreSQL, MySQL, MSSQL, and SQLite databases.

 ## 🛠 Installation